High Holy Days 2025/5786

 In Person Only in Joseph Hall

 No prior experience with meditation is necessary.
-To preserve the calm and focus of the space, we kindly ask that participants arrive by 3:45 p.m. as doors will close at that time.
+To preserve the calm and focus of the space, we kindly ask that participants arrive before the doors close.

 This session will conclude prior to the Healing and Yizkor services.